Neyyadiappar Temple, Tillaistanam: History

 The temple has received contributions from various ruling kings from Pandyas, Pallava, Chola, Chera and from Irukkehvel family.
 The temple in its current form is believed to have been built during the 9th century by Chola king Aditya I based on various inscriptions in the temple.
 The earliest inscription in the temple is dated to AD 862 to the fourth year of Pandya king Marajadaiyan.
 Marajadaiyan is evidently Varaguna Pandiyan II who made extensive conquest of Chola territory.
 The two inscriptions in the two jambs on the temple indicating gift of 423 kasum to the presiding deity.
 The inscription in the opposite jamb indicates gift of 60 kalanjus of gold for lighting lamps in the temple by Pallava king Nandivarman III.
-An undated epigraph indicates hundred sheeps to the temple, possibly by Aditya I.A record of golden lamp to the temple during the 8th regnal year of Parantaka I. Some of the other inscriptions indicate gifts from Aditya's son Kannaradeva, Parantaka's son Arulkulakesari, the Chola queens Tennavan Mahadevi and Tavayur Kilaradigal.
+An undated epigraph indicates hundred sheep to the temple, possibly by Aditya I.A record of golden lamp to the temple during the 8th regnal year of Parantaka I. Some of the other inscriptions indicate gifts from Aditya's son Kannaradeva, Parantaka's son Arulkulakesari, the Chola queens Tennavan Mahadevi and Tavayur Kilaradigal.
 The inscriptions from Parantaka I indicates enquiries about the temple and Tiruvisakam festival during the Tamil month of Vaikasi.
 The inscriptions also indicate that they have to be placed in the southern side of the Ardhamandapa, leading to the conclusion that the structure was built during the reign of Aditya I.